theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 There’s also !=, which means not equal to – it’s the exact opposite of ==.
 These symbols are technically known as comparison operators.

 :zap::zap::zap: Unlike an LED, a push-button switch doesn’t need a currentlimiting resistor but it does still need a resistor, though.
-It needs what is known as a pull-up or pull-down resistor, depending on how your circuit works.
-Without a pull-up or pull-down resistor, an input is known as floating – which means it has a ‘noisy’ signal which can trigger even when you’re not pushing the button.<br>
+It needs what is known as **a pull-up or pull-down resistor**, depending on how your circuit works.
+Without a pull-up or pull-down resistor, an input is known as **floating**.
+This means it has a ‘noisy’ signal which can trigger even when you’re not pushing the button.
 The resistor in this circuit is hidden in your Pico.
 Just like it has an onboard LED, your Pico includes an on-board programmable resistor connected to each GPIO pin.
 These can be set in MicroPython to pull-down resistors or pull-up resistors as required by your circuit.<br>
-What’s the difference?
-A pull-down resistor connects the pin to ground, meaning when the push-button isn’t pressed, the input will be 0. <br>
+*What’s the difference?* A **pull-down** resistor connects the pin to **ground**, meaning when the push-button is **not pressed**, the input will be **0**.
-A pull-up resistor connects the pin to 3V3, meaning when the push-button isn’t pressed, the input will be 1.<br>
+A **pull-up** resistor connects the pin to **3V3**, meaning when the push-button is **not pressed**, the input will be **1**.<br>
 We will use the programmable resistors in the pull-down mode.
 :zap::zap::zap:

-### :triangular_flag_on_post: One circuit many behaviour
+### :triangular_flag_on_post: One circuit multiple behaviours
 Lets program **a second behaviour** that to make the on button “stick”.
-The `.toggle` function is so convenient for this application but we must also implement some form of “memory”, in the form of a software mechanism that will remember when we have pressed the button and will keep the light on even after we have released it.
+The `.toggle` function is convenient for this application but we must also implement some form of 'memory', in the form of a software mechanism that will remember when we have pressed the button and will keep the light on even after we have released it.

 ```python
 from machine import Pin